 Average Teacher Salary by Years of Experience (regular duties only): Total pay for all teachers in each category divided by the total teacher FTE count in that category.
 For the purpose of this calculation, the total actual salary amount is pay for regular duties only and does not include supplemental pay.
 For teachers who also have non-teaching roles, only the portion of time and pay dedicated to classroom responsibilities is factored into the average teacher salary calculation.
+Teachers are reported with zero years of experience (first year teacher), 1-5 years, 6-10 years, 11-20 years, and over 20 years.
 (Data source: TSDS PEIMS 30060)